 In addition to the draft proposed language above, DTSC will solicit comments on the alternative concept of implementing a narrative standard to require use of state Toxicity Criteria when they are more protective than the other two federal sources.

-All members of the public, the regulated community, and other stakeholders are invited to attend the preliminary workshop during which to voice comments.
-All are also welcome to submit written comments until January 16, 2017 to the following address:
+All members of the public, the regulated community, and other stakeholders are welcome to submit written comments until January 16, 2017 to the following address:

 Department of Toxic Substances Control